 May 21, 1900, the United States Supreme Court announced their decision in favor of Governor Beckham.
 Beckham would later win a special election held the following November.

 January 10, 1901, the world’s largest oil well, at the time, began gushing oil out of control in Texas.
 Spindletop Gusher, as it became known, ushered in the Modern U.S. Oil Industry.
-Today Spindletop Hall, a magnificent mansion built from the oil well’s proceeds, was completed in 1937 in Lexington, KY.
+Today Spindletop Hall, a magnificent mansion built from the oil well’s proceeds, was completed in 1937 in Lexington.
 In 1959 it became the residence of the University of Kentucky Faculty, Staff, and Alumni Club.
-Ref: K
+Video

 May 22, 1902, the Wireless Telephone Company of America is incorporated to capitalize on Nathan Stubblefield’s invention of the radio transmitter-receiver aka “wireless telephone”.
 Stubblefield refused large sums of money for the invention opting for stocks instead.
 Stubblefield goes on tour to promote and demonstrate the new invention to potential investors.
 The tour was not as successful as hoped for.
 With the company in control of his invention, Nathan returns home to expose the company as a fraudulent stock promotion scheme and begins to experience a series of devastating events.
 His financial backers sue him; his children sell the family farm; and his wife abandons him.
 He becomes an eccentric hermit, moving from shack to shack, and subsisting on donations from friends and family.
 He dies in 1928 of starvation in his hometown of Murray, KY.
 He is pictured demonstrating his phone to U.S. Congressmen in March 1902.